I had a ridiculous moment in the car on the way home from work on Friday. The Freshmen by The Verve Pipe was on the radio.

 So there I am, singing along to this wonderfully awful song, and the strangest thing happened.
 I thought of you and started tearing up a little in the car.
 Not two-year-old you, fifteen year old you.

 Why?
-Well, I started crying because I realized at some point during the second chorus that I had completely forgotten how incredibly hard it was to be a teenager.
+Well, I started getting teary-eyed because I realized at some point during the second chorus that I had almost completely forgotten how incredibly hard it was to be a teenager.

-The stress and anxiety of those years hadn't even touched my thoughts years.
+The stress and anxiety of those years hadn't touched my thoughts years.
 I am forgetting.
-And while some magical combination of perspective and senility has probably afforded me this wonderful gift, which I can only describe as content happiness, it is tinged with sadness by the fact that by the time you reach your teenage years, I will have probably completely forgotten what those teenage years felt like.
+And while some magical combination of perspective and senility has probably afforded me this wonderful gift, which I can only describe as "content happiness", it is tinged with sadness by the fact that by the time you reach your teenage years, I will have probably completely forgotten what being a teenager really felt like.

 Dear Duchess, (I call you Duchess on the blog because in 2013 we have this illusion we call privacy),